networknt/light-doc/content/en/example/_index.md

 draft: false
 ---

-Starting with examples is a good way to learn how to use each frameworks.
-Some of the examples have a corresponding tutorials so that you can follow them to rebuilt the examples step by step.
+Starting with examples is an excellent way to learn how to use each framework.
+Some of the examples have a corresponding tutorial so that you can follow them to rebuild the examples step by step.

-Most examples are in [light-examples-4j][] repository in networknt organization on github.com;
-however, there are some other examples scattered in other organizations or repositories.
+Most examples are in [light-example-4j][] repository in the networknt organization on github.com; however, there are some other examples scattered in other organizations or repositories.

+Every example has a README.md to clearly state the purpose of the example and how to build and test it.

+# Light-4j

+### Routing

+It is an example to show you how to use undertow routing handler.
+It opens the door to customize it and put your handlers in front of common handlers provided.
+This is a very low-level implementation on top of the light-4j framework.

+The source code repo can be found at [routing repository][]

 ### Database